Pseudotools/pt-essential-workflows/AUTHORING_GUIDE.md

 Key points:

-* `short_description` is concise and intended for quick UI help or AI assistance.
+* `description` is concise and intended for quick UI help or AI assistance.
 * `enum_options` is a map of **key → human label**; keep `type` consistent with the key type (e.g., `"string"` for sampler names).
 * `binds_to` must match exactly one token inside the `workflow` graph.